HarshaK1997/Sem2-ACI-1/README.md

 5. Recursive Call on the Best Successor
     - Recursively apply RBFS to the best successor.
 This involves passing the current threshold and the minimum of the successor threshold and the f-cost of the second-best successor as the new threshold.
 6. Comparison Before Goal Test:
-    - Before performing the goal test on the best successor, compare its f-cost with the threshold.
+    - Before performing the goal test on the best successor, compare its f-cost with the threshold <small>i.e.</small> upper bound keeps track of the f-value of the best alternative path available form any ancestor of the current node
-    - If the f-cost of the best successor exceeds this threshold during the recursive call, RBFS prunes this path and backtracks to explore the next best alternative.
+    - The upper bound keeps track of the f-value of the best alternative path available form any ancestor of the current node.If the f-cost of the best successor exceeds this threshold during the recursive call, RBFS prunes this path and backtracks to explore the next best alternative.
     - If the f-cost of the best successor is within the threshold, proceed with the goal test.
 7. Updating Threshold:
-    - o	The threshold is dynamically updated to the minimum f-cost of the best alternative path when backtracking.
+    - The threshold is dynamically updated to the minimum f-cost of the best alternative path when backtracking.
-    - o	This allows the algorithm to reconsider previously pruned paths if they become more promising.
+    - This allows the algorithm to reconsider previously pruned paths if they become more promising.
+    - The upper bound allows the algorithm to choose better paths rathe tha continuing indefinitely down the current path
 8. Completion:
     - The search continues recursively until the goal state is found or all paths have been explored without finding the goal.
     - When the goal state is found, the path to the goal is returned.